 Due to the severity of most catastrophic injuries, it is quite common for a person to come away with permanent injuries.
 Permanent injuries are typically categorized as injuries that result in ongoing physical or mental stress on the body.
 A person who has suffered permanent injuries due to a catastrophic accident should seek out the aggressive help of a lawyer for compensation!

 Don't Be Tricked by Insurance Companies!

 After a catastrophic injury, you may need serious medical treatment.
 Insurance companies are supposed to cover the cost of medical treatment after a personal injury.

 However, they often try to give accident victims less money than they actually need.
 In other situations, insurance companies may try to convince their clients that their insurance is not obligated to cover the costs related to their accident.

 If you or a loved one has sustained a catastrophic personal injury, you should have to fight your insurance provider for compensation.
 No one should be made to pay exorbitant fees because of an accident that wasn't their fault.
 You don't have to be tricked into paying for treatment out of your own pocket.

 Aggressive Representation Fighting for You

-At David A. Zipfel & Associates, we believe that irresponsible and negligent individuals should be held responsible for the accidents they cause – not the victim.
-Call today to book a free consultation with our attorneys.
+Call David A. Zipfel & Associates at (860) 528-4567 or contact us online to book a free consultation today.
+We believe that negligent individuals should be held responsible for the catastrophic accidents they cause – not the victim.